michaelpb/django-view-hierarchy/README.rst

 .. image:: https://codecov.io/gh/michaelpb/django_view_hierarchy/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/michaelpb/django_view_hierarchy

 * **WIP:** This app is still being developed and documented!
-Use at your own risk.

 * **NOTE:** Presently *only* supports Python 3.5+ and Django 1.9+ (see `issue
   #1 <https://github.com/michaelpb/django_view_hierarchy/issues/1>`_)

-Hierarchical view system Python Django.
-Define an arbitrary hierarchical URL structure in your ``urls.py``, define how breadcrumbs get generated for each view, and then this package will automatically generate breadcrumbs attached to the request object that can be easily rendered in any page, to easily link "up" the view hierarchy.
+Hierarchical view system for Python Django.

+Define an arbitrary hierarchical URL structure in your ``urls.py``, define how breadcrumbs get generated for each view, and then this package will automatically generate an ``urlpatterns`` list and breadcrumbs attached to the request object that can be easily rendered in any page, to easily link "up" the view hierarchy.

 Features
 ------------